 Supports the creation an office environment that reflects the mission and needs of the Center and its varied constituencies.

 Represents the Office to, and interacts with, senior University administrators (including the Chancellor, Provost, Senior Vice Chancellors, Vice Provosts and other members of the Chancellor's and Provost's staff), faculty, academic directors, deans and the general University community and visitors.

 Supports external visitors and faculty fellows in residence, as a cohort and their individual administrative needs.

 Performs additional duties or special projects as assigned or requested.

 This position requires the ability to lift 20 lbs. and may include walking up and down stairs.

 Bachelorâ™s degree in English, communication, journalism or related field.

 Eight years of executive level administrative support and coordination.

 Three years of project coordination oversight.

-Knowledge of Doodle, Google Docs, Survey Monkey and Word Press, Twitter, Facebook, and other social media platforms, such as InDesign, Canva, Canvas.
+Knowledge of Excel, Doodle, Google Docs, Survey Monkey and Word Press; Twitter, Facebook, and other social media platforms; InDesign, Canva, and Canvas.